METRO MANILA | Aling Leoning’s Quezon City ~ Pancit Palabok and More

 THIS PLACE IS WHERE TO GO IF YOU MISS TRADITIONAL FILIPINO FOOD

-Browsing through their menu, I saw that they also serve pares, lugaw, tokwa’t baboy, okoy, puto at dinuguan, chop suey, silog meals, and a host of Filipino native desserts besides the usual panciteria fare.
+Browsing through their menu, I saw that they also serve pares, lugaw, tokwa’t baboy, okoy, puto at dinuguan, chop suey, silog meals, and a host of Filipino native desserts besides the usual panciteria fare—very similar to Susie’s Cuisine in Pampanga.
 Prices were higher than your usual carinderia, with a meal costing about PHP80.00 per order.

 After minutes of waiting, our brunch arrived one after the other.
 It seems that they cook your food upon order; they were served about two to three minutes apart.

-The first one we tried was their house specialty, the pancit Malabon.
-I grew up in Malabon and even then, I found it to be quite good.
-The flavor was very subtle, with the crushed chicharon, slice of pork, hardboiled egg, and shrimp adding that extra oomph.
+The first one we tried was their house specialty, the pancit palabok.
+I grew up in Malabon and we have a similar dish called pancit Malabon.
+Even then, I found it to be quite good.
+The flavor was very subtle, with the crushed chicharon, slice of fried pork, hardboiled egg, and shrimp adding that extra oomph.
+It’s just a bit confusing as the noodle they use isn’t thin, what it has is the thick kind—usually for pancit luglog and pancit Malabon.

 Aling Leoning's Quezon City Fresh Lumpia